aakers24/AdventOfCyber2023/notes.md

 * This task uses a Jupyter notebook running 2 data science python libraries named Pandas and Matplotlib to analyze a dataset and retrieve the answers.

 ---

+## Day 3 - Brute-forcing

+* This task covers the basics of password strength in terms of complexity and length such as how many possible passwords exist at varying levels of complexity and length as well as how long they would take to crack with current technology.

+* The idea behind this task is that the systems have been compromised and in order to restore the systems from backups we need to access the IT rooms but those door pins have been changed so we bruteforce them by making a list of 3 digit pins (That's the possible length of the pin input and we use the characters on the pin pad for the possible characters) and running hydra with that list against the webpage post form.

+---